-(k) In advance of the Conference of the Parties to the Convention on Biological Diversity, several meetings were held to allow interested parties to input their views into UK positions for the COP10 in Nagoya, notably on the Access and Benefit Sharing Protocol.

-(l) DECC conducts regular meetings with stakeholder organisations in order to take their views ahead of international meetings at all levels of the department; from Secretary of State and Ministerial level to official level contacts.
-DECC holds meetings on topics including fast start finance, long term climate finance, MRV, REDD and forestry, governance and architecture, carbon markets, adaptation, technology and IPR at appropriate junctures and according to international milestones.
-In response to the concerns of NGOs and the recommendations of the PPIF taskforce, there is a contact point in the UK delegation to the UNFCCC negotiations with whom stakeholders can raise any concerns about public participation in the meeting.
+DECC conducts regular meetings with stakeholder organisations in order to take their views ahead of international meetings at all levels of the Department.
+DECC holds meetings on topics including Fast Start finance, long-term climate finance, Monitoring Reporting and Verification, REDD and forests, governance and architecture, carbon markets, adaptation, technology and Intellectual Property Rights at appropriate junctures and according to international milestones.
+There was a contact point in the UK delegation to the 2012 UNFCCC negotiations with whom stakeholders could raise any concerns about public participation in the meeting.

+Defra is an active member of the UN Task Force on Access to Information which aims to continue strengthening implementation of the Convention's provisions on access to information, including through promoting exchange of information, experiences, challenges and good practices concerning public access to environmental information.

+The UK is a Party to the Convention on International Trade in Endangered Species (Fauna and Flora) - ‘CITES’ - which aims to ensure that trade in endangered species is sustainable.
+Species are listed on three appendices which afford different level of protection and trade is banned for the most endangered species apart from in certain exceptional circumstances.
+CITES is implemented in the EU by the EU Wildlife Trade Regulations 338/97 and 865/2006.
+A CITES Joint Liaison Group (JLG) made up of NGOs, traders in CITES specimens and other Government Departments and Agencies meets at least three times a year to discuss policy and implementation issues with Defra officials.
+JLG members have the opportunity to feed into international meetings such as the CITES Conference of Parties and the various EU CITES meetings through the JLG.

+Defra is keen to share knowledge on the Aarhus Convention, including recent participation at a seminar in Dublin organised by the Environmental Pillar.
+At this event, Defra presented its experiences of the Aarhus Convention to an audience of Irish officials and representatives of environmental NGOs.

 Article 3, paragraph 8

 The UK has strengthened the access rights to information through powers of enforcement given to the office of the Information Commissioner (ICO) and the Tribunals Service.
 The ICO examines complaints from members of the public who feel that their request for information has not been dealt with properly by the public authority.
-The First Tier Tribunal (Information Rights), Upper Tribunal and, ultimately, the Supreme Court give further and higher levels of appeal.
-The ICO, Tribunals and the Supreme Court have powers to order public authorities to release information and both appeal procedures are free of charge.
+The First-tier Tribunal (Information Rights), Upper Tribunal and, ultimately, the Supreme Court give further and higher levels of appeal.
+The ICO, Tribunals and the Supreme Court have powers to order public authorities to release information, and both the ICO and Tribunals are free of charge.
 The Scottish Information Commissioner has broadly similar powers, although the appeal procedure operates without a tribunal.

 We treat all members of the public equally, regardless of nationality, citizenship and domicile.
-Any legal person has equal access to the courts.
+Any person has equal access to the courts.